Trappy-Scopes/trappyscopes/README.md

+### PiCamera 2 Library

++ There are `streams`, `outputs`, and `encoders`.
+All of these need to be created and connected for the camera to work.
++ QT windows are blocking in nature.
+It is important to understand how to make them async and non-blocking.

+#### Basic SpaceTime Constants

++ default: fps=30, res = 1980X1080
++ default2 : fps=30, res = 2028X1080

++ largeres : fps=10, res=4056X3040
++ largefps : fps=120.03, res=1332X990

+#### Stream Configurations

++

+#### Modes of operation:

+0. "preview" : Gray window
+1. "image": Working corretly, however the startup overhead is significant.
+2. "image_trig" : Gray window and process blocks indefinately after trigger.
+3. "timelapse"	  : Not tested
+4. "video"	      : Ok
+5. "videomp4"     : Ok
+6. "video_noprev" : Ok
+7. "video_raw"    : Implemented
+8. "ndarray"		  : Not implemented
+9. "stream"		    : Not implemented

 ### TODO

-0. `pyboard` seems to be corrupt.
++ DONE: `pyboard` seems to be corrupt.
 Replace it.
 Or check if the error only persists if no device is connected.
-1. Fix Camera selector
++ DONE: Fix Camera selector
 2. Clean scope-cli folder.
 + DONE: Fix experiment class
 4. Review each function of PiCamera 2 control layer.